 Good things come in small packages, and they are especially good if the package is oh-so pretty and smells wonderful to boot.
-Our Valentine Heart Sachets are little bits of elegance you can make to give away as indulgent gifts.
-They can hang on a closet rod, hook on a doorknob, slip into the lingerie drawer or simply show off on top of the dresser or vanity.
+Our Heart Sachets are a little bits of elegance you can make to give away as indulgent gifts.
+These fragrant heart sachets can hang on a closet rod, hook on a doorknob, slip into the lingerie drawer or simply show off on top of your dresser or vanity.
 Make a set for yourself and several to give away.
 Doesn’t that sound sweet?
 Better make a couple extra to keep for yourself.

 We’ve included our own unique heart template you can download and print.
 It has a taller, tapered shape reminiscent of sachets we’ve seen in French boutiques.
 L’amour est grand, oui ?

-This project is based on using a ‘charm pack.’
-This is a bundle of pre-cut squares from within one coordinating fabric collection.
+This original project is based on using a ‘charm pack.’
+This is a bundle of 5″ pre-cut squares from within one coordinating fabric collection.
 It’s a great way to go when you have something that calls for patchworking.
 You save time with the pre-cut squares and the bundles are very inexpensive.
 Our beautiful Valentines collections are from our favorite online outlet for charm packs: Fat Quarter Shop.
 Of course, you could also cut your own 5″ squares from your scrap stash.

 Sewing Tools You Need

-- Quarter Inch Seam foot (optional, but very handy as our seam allowances are ¼”
+- Quarter Inch Seam foot (; optional, but very handy as our seam allowances are ¼”

 Fabric and Other Supplies

-- ¼ yard of a coordinating 45″ wide linen fabric or similar for sachet backs, we used a lightweight cream linen
+- ¼ yard of a coordinating 44″+ wide linen or cotton fabric or similar for the sachet backs; we used a lightweight cream linen

 - All purpose thread to match fabrics